apache/pekko-management/docs/src/main/paradox/bootstrap/kubernetes.md

 ### Internal headless service for bootstrap

-For Akka Cluster / Management use a headless service.
+For Pekko Cluster / Management use a headless service.
 This allows the solution to not be coupled to k8s as well as there is no use case for load balancing across management/remoting ports.
 Set endpoints to be published before readiness checks pass as these endpoints are required to bootstrap the Cluster and make the application ready.